Are you looking for a detailed guide on Google Panda recovery?

 So, it’s advisable to use the keyword density between 1 to 3% but make sure to use LSI keywords also along with your focused keywords.
 This way you will be able to rank well for several keywords from one piece of content.

 Perform heatmap analysis with Ptengine to figure out what’s performing better and what isn’t.
-Likewise you would be able to eliminate the bad ones and keep the one performing best.
+Likewise, you would be able to eliminate the bad ones and keep the ones performing best.

-It’s true that too many ads above fold is too bad for your SEO.
-So make sure your site layout is focused on giving better experience to your readers not advertisers.
+It’s true that too many ads above the fold are too bad for your SEO.
+So make sure your site layout is focused on giving a better experience to your readers, not advertisers.

 Google may penalize your site for having too many advertisements on your blogs or websites.
-Use above the fold area to give maximum visibility to your contents, not ads.
+Use the above-the-fold area to give maximum visibility to your content, not ads.